lalamove/blitzkrieg/README.md

 	return nil
 }

-// You handle whatever cleanup you wish to be done for this worker.
+// Stop handles whatever cleanup you wish to be done for this worker.
 //
 // Remember Blitskrieg will create multiple versions of this worker with the
 // register WorkerFunc, so don't cause race conditions.